-- It is one of the five pillars of Islam and it’s compulsory for all eligible Muslims.
+It is the giving of 2.5% of your annual wealth to charity.
+It is one of the five pillars of Islam and its compulsory for all eligible Muslims.

 How much is Zakat?

 Every Muslim who is sane, has reached an age of maturity and has above the minimum required amount of wealth (Nisab) is required to pay Zakat.

 Zakat is 2.5% of a person’s total cumulative wealth in one lunar year.
 The Nisab is the minimum amount of wealth a Muslim must possess before they become eligible to pay Zakat.